 Public health protection

 Local authorities have a statutory duty to ensure plans are in place to protect the health of their population from all hazards, ranging from relatively minor outbreaks and contaminations, to full-scale emergencies, and to prevent as far as possible those threats emerging in the first place.

 The role of public health protection is to commission infection control assurance service across Warrington, contribute to emergency planning, and liaise with planners to design a healthy Warrington.

 To facilitate the work across partners, public health protection coordinate the Health Protection Forum for Warrington, contribute to health protection partnerships, and link with the Health Improvement team regarding community engagement and activities to support health protection.

-The Public Health Research and Intelligence Team work to assess the health of the population of Warrington.
+The public health knowledge and intelligence team work to assess the health of the population of Warrington.
 The work of the team is used to identify health needs and health inequalities within the local population, set priorities, and inform strategic planning and commissioning.